AshleyCodes-1/MamaCare/README.md

 **View the Front End of the website here ➔** [Mama Care](https://ashleycodes-1.github.io/MamaCare/)

 A comprehensive Healthcare website especially for pregnant mothers providing an All-in-One information and guide of all stages of pregnancy.
 This Website was built using latest [Technologies Used](#technology).

 Being locally hosted using **Xampp**.
 Download and documentation can be found here ➔ [Xampp - ApacheFriends.org](https://www.apachefriends.org/download.html)

 The Database operations are handled by phpMyAdmin that has already included [MariaDB](https://mariadb.org/)

 The Front End is completely responsive having smooth transitions.
-Find the Source code for the Front End only part of the project at the [Frontend-only](https://github.com/AshleyCodes-1/MamaCare/tree/Frontend-only) branch of Mama Care.
+Source code for the Front End only part ➔ [Frontend-only](https://github.com/AshleyCodes-1/MamaCare/tree/Frontend-only) branch of Mama Care.

-README will be updated soon...

-# Fitness 360˚

-**View the hosted website here ➔** [Fitness 360˚](https://ashleycodes-1.github.io/Fitness360/)

-Welcome to Fitness 360˚!
-This is a comprehensive fitness website designed and developed using popular Front-End tools.
-The Database operations are handled by [Mongo Atlas](https://www.mongodb.com/atlas)

-It is a completely responsive webite having smooth transitions.

 **Star this project if you like it!**